rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     * `./src` is the main collection of files needed by the app.
 The entrypoint is the `main.js` which is used to load the root `App.vue` file.
     * `./node_modules` is where the dependencies are stored
     * `./test` contains our end-to-end tests and unit tests.
 More covered on these in later labs.
     * `./src/components` contains small, lightweight reusable components for our app.
-These include the `NewTodo` component which encapsulates the styling, logic and data for adding a new todo to our list
+For example, the `NewTodo` component which encapsulates the styling, logic and data for adding a new todo to our list
     * `./src/store` is the `vuex` files for managing application state and backend connectivity
     * `./src/views` is the view containers; which are responsible for loading components and managing their interactions.
     * the `./src/router.js` controls routing logic.
 In our case the app only has one real endpoint.